Back to Blog

 Monitors with accurate frequency response and minimal distortion allow you to work at lower volume levels without compromising the clarity of your mix.

-This will result in a more comfortable and sustainable working environment for your home studio setup.
+This will result in a more comfortable and sustainable working environment for your home studio setup so you won’t have to invest in expensive studio time.

 Also, consider using isolation pads or decouplers to minimize vibrations and improve the clarity of your home recording studio equipment.